Commonwealth Scholarship Academic Adviser

 Academic Advisers assist the Commonwealth Scholarship Commission in assessing:

 - the quality of a candidate’s academic profile and academic merit in relation to the degree chosen.
 It is vital that the student’s academic record is outstanding

-- that the candidate’s selection of university, course or research programme (and where relevant the supervisor) is justified and appropriate in relation to his/her aims and future plans.
+- that the candidate’s selection of university, course or research programme (and where relevant, the supervisor) is justified and appropriate in relation to their aims and future plans

-- the relevance and significance of the candidate’s aims and objectives in relation to development impact in his/her country on completion of the degree and the likelihood of successful outcomes.
+- the relevance and significance of the candidate’s aims and objectives in relation to development impact in their country on completion of the degree and the likelihood of successful outcomes

 Subject Areas where expertise is particularly welcome: